zhaohh52/CytoCommunity/README.md

 R version: >= 4.0 suggested

-Clone this repository and cd into it.
+1. Clone this repository and cd into it.
 ```
 git clone https://github.com/huBioinfo/CytoCommunity.git
 cd CytoCommunity
 ```
-### For Windows

-#### Preparing the virtual environment

-1. Create a new conda environment using the environment.yml file or the requirements.txt file with one of the following commands:
+2. Create a new conda environment using the environment_linux.yml file and activate it:

     ```bash
-    conda env create -f environment.yml
-    # or
-    conda create --name CytoCommunity --file requirements.txt
-    ```

-Note that the command should be executed in the parent directory of the environment.yml or requirements.txt file.
-And if you use the .txt file, please convert it to the UTF-8 format.

-2. The requirements can also be installed directly in a new conda environment:

-    ```bash
-    conda create --name CytoCommunity pyhton=3.10.6
-    conda activate CytoCommunity
-    conda install --yes --file requirements.txt
-    ```

-3. Install the diceR package (R has already been included in the requirements) with the following command:

-    ```bash
-    R.exe
-    > install.packages("diceR")
-    ```

-### For Linux

-#### Preparing the virtual environment

-1. Create a new conda environment using the environment_linux.yml file and activate it:

-    ```bash
     conda env create -f environment_linux.yml
     conda activate CytoCommunity
     ```

-2. Install R and the diceR package:
+3. Install R and the diceR package:

     ```bash
     conda install R